jfredett/hazel/LOG.md

 step is to get the OCI connection started up, and then work on a backend which proxies the OCI connection to the backend engine.

+## 1335

+I think I need to learn `tokio`.
+I keep hemming and hawing about just writing my own threadpool thing, but I should probably learn the 'real' tool instead of rolling my own here.
+Time for more tutorial reading, I guess.

+Or not, [this article](https://corrode.dev/blog/async/) suggests that maybe threads are just fine.
+I don't know that this needs to be such a giant thing, I'm comfortable having lots of otherwise idle threads with connections open.
+I suppose maybe a better approach would be to have a thread-per-engine, and then keep them in a pool.
+I suppose I could have `Grid` be abstract across any `Engine`, and then have `Engine` be a trait which, e.g., `HazelEngine` might implement.

+The trait would just expect a way to send it UCI messages and recieve them in return.
+Eventually I can place another variant which supports, e.g., a protobuf-defined API or something.
+The API would have a `raw_uci` message so you could always fall back to just parsing UCI, but for richer queries I could extend it.

+I think I'll skip `tokio` for now and stick with threads until it starts hurting.